bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Call script.js in head with defer command." />
 </p>

-This can become constant.
-That&apos;s the only thing we need to take care of here, it&apos;s the only variable.
+<p>This can become constant.
+That&apos;s the only thing we need to take care of
+here, it&apos;s the only variable.
 And then over here we can get rid of this script tag entirely.
-And we can move the link to <b>jQuery</b> up to the top of the page inside the head here.
+And we can move the link to <b>jQuery</b> up to the top of the page inside the head here.</p>

-Don&apos;t forget to add the <b>defer</b> attribute there.
-And then down here I&apos;m going to add a script tag with src set to quote, <b>script.js defer</b>.
+<p>Don&apos;t forget to add the <b>defer</b> attribute there.
+And then down here
+I&apos;m going to add a script tag with src set to quote, <b>script.js defer</b>.
 And that will work, this file has to come after that file, even if we&apos;re putting him on the head of the page using the defer attribute.
-Because once again, we need to make sure that we&apos;re using these functions from this library here in the script so it has to load first.
+Because once again, we need to make sure that we&apos;re using these functions from this library here in the script so it has to load first.</p>

-And it&apos;s working just fine.
+<p>And it&apos;s working just fine.
 I can get to my menu items.
-It&apos;s not a fancy page, but this is a good example that shows you how to take a script and do the same thing that we did in plain JavaScript, but using
+It&apos;s not a
+fancy page, but this is a good example that shows you how to take a script and do the same thing that we did in plain JavaScript, but using
 <b>jQuery</b>.
 And using some of the nifty <b>jQuery</b> helper functions such